bitcoin-s/bitcoin-s/docs/core/adding-spks.md

 ## Step 8: Create a Signer

-We must now add signing functionality for our new script type withing `Signer.scala`.
+We must now add signing functionality for our new script type within `Signer.scala`.
 Once again, we have three different cases depending on your new script type.

 ### Non-Nested Single-Key Spending Info